 2 minute read

-This September saw the signing of SB 973 into law.
-SB 973 requires private employers (with a workforce of 100 or more employees) to submit pay data reporting to the Department of Fair Employment and Housing.
-California, whose economy represents the fifth largest in the world, has joined the progressive ranks of European countries requiring greater transparency regarding pay equity.
+SB 973 requires private employers (with a workforce of 100 or more employees) to submit pay data reporting to the Department of Fair Employment and Housing (DFEH).

-In accordance with SB 973, employers will have to file a pay data report by March 31, 2021, and by March 31 of each subsequent year.
+In accordance with SB 973 (California Pay Data Reporting), employers will have to file a pay data report by March 31, 2021, and by March 31 of each subsequent year.
 These state-mandated surveys comprise a multifaceted and comprehensive pay equity report, covering information such as the following:

 - Number of employees by race, ethnicity, and sex, in each of the following job categories: executive or senior-level officials and managers, first or mid-level officials and managers, professionals, technicians, sales workers, administrative support workers, craft workers, operatives, laborers and helpers, and service workers;